 Bruce Peninsula National Park of Canada

-The yurts are open 7 days a week (May 2 to October 13).
-Yurts are closed during the winter (Thanksgiving to May 2).
+The yurts are open 7 days a week (May 1 to October 12).
+Yurts are closed during the winter.
 Please contact the Parks Canada reservation system for availability.

 Yurts are a very popular choice for a camping experience at Cyprus Lake Campground, especially in the spring and fall.
 Yurts will be available between May 2 - October 12, 2014 (reservations are required).